dschuurman/archie-pi/README.md

 an optional icon, and a short description of the module with hyperlinks to the content.

 It is also possible to add content in the form of [ZIM](https://wiki.openzim.org/wiki/OpenZIM) files.
-The ARCHIE Pi runs a [kiwix server](https://wiki.kiwix.org/wiki/Kiwix-serve) and new ZIM files can be included.
+The ARCHIE Pi runs a [kiwix server](https://wiki.kiwix.org/wiki/Kiwix-serve) on port 81 and new ZIM files can be included.
 It is recommended that new ZIM files should go in a subfolder of `/var/www/modules` along with an appropriate `index.htmlf` file.
-ZIM files should be added to the kwiix library using the `kiwix-manage` tool which can be found, along with the XML library file, in `/home/pi/kiwix`.
+ZIM files should be added to the kiwix library using the `kiwix-manage` tool which can be found, along with the XML library file, in `/home/pi/kiwix`.
+Note that some ZIM files are extremely large and so they should be chosen such that they fit the memory limitations of the Raspberry Pi.

 Once new content is setup, the SD card root partition should be returned to read-only mode by rebooting the ARCHIE Pi by or as follows: